-Hiring a lawyer after a car accident rarely has much to do with the other driver, and has everything to do with getting an insurance company to take you and your claim seriously.
+Hiring an Atlanta, Georgia car wreck lawyer after a car accident rarely has much to do with the other driver, and has everything to do with getting an insurance company to take you and your claim seriously.

 What to Do After a Traffic Accident in Dunwoody

 Your actions after a car accident can have long-lasting effects on your health, finances, and legal situation.

 As much as is practical and applicable to your situation, follow this checklist to ensure the best future for yourself and your family:

 - Stop where you are.
 Move your vehicle out of traffic if you can, but do not move any farther away from the accident site.

 - If there is significant visible damage, call 911 to report the accident.

 - If anyone is visibly injured, let the 911 operator know and request an ambulance.

 - Before leaving the scene, provide your insurance information to anyone involved in the accident, and collect the same from all involved drivers.
 If possible, collect contact info from witnesses to the accident as well.